georgebullock/react-voting-app/README.md

 - Formatting via Prettier
 - Linting via ESLint
 - Type Checking via Flow
-- Unit Testing via Jest
+- Unit Testing via Jest and React Testing Library

 > ⚠️ Warning: The project uses husky and lint-staged to prevent you from
 > committing code that doesn't pass validation (i.e. formatting, linting, and